 Fontina: If you’ve never tried Wisconsin-made fontina, you’re in for a treat.
 This alpine-style cheese originates from the Italian side of the Alps where it was made for centuries before some pioneering cheesemakers emigrated to Wisconsin at the turn of the 19th century.
-Wisconsin fontina is mild and nutty like many other alpine-style cheeses—but with a touch of savory earthiness that distinguishes it from the rest of the family.
+Wisconsin fontina is mild and nutty like many other alpine-style cheeses, but with a touch of savory earthiness, a.k.a.
+Wisconsin terroir, that distinguishes it from the rest of the family.

-Comté: Born in the Franche-Comté region of Paris, comté is a close sibling of gruyère.
-Both gruyère and comté follow nearly identical recipes and aging processes, but can be differentiated by the unique terroir that they’re born out of.
-Like any cheese lover will tell you, factors as small as the grass that cows graze on can impact the flavor of a cheese.
+Comté: Born in the Franche-Comté region of eastern France, comté is a close sibling of gruyère.
+Both gruyère and comté follow nearly identical recipes and aging processes, but can be differentiated by the uniqueness of their regional terroir.
+As any cheese lover worth their fondue pots will tell you, factors as small as the grass that cows graze on can impact the flavor of a cheese.
 Try them side-by-side and see if you can smell and taste the difference.

-Beaufort: We don’t like picking favorites when it comes to alpine-style cheeses—they’re all un-brie-lievably good, but beaufort style cheese is particularly special.
+Beaufort: We don’t like picking favorites when it comes to alpine-style cheeses—they’re all unbelievably good, but beaufort-style cheese is particularly special.
 Compared to gruyère or comet, beaufort cheese tastes lighter and a bit more floral; a result of the summer milk used to make it.
 Beaufort cheese is actually what inspired Uplands Cheese to make Pleasant Ridge Reserve, the most awarded cheese in U.S. history.

 What does alpine-style cheese taste like?